ten-protocol/go-ten/design/bridge_design.md

 > **_NOTE:_** **The messages must not be accessible unless** the challenge period has passed!
 On top of that the block where the message is submitted to L1 must have confirmations equal to `consistencyLevel` before the message is released.
 Those are simply counted on-chain as "confirmations" is meaningless for Obscuro L2.

+### Alternative approaches

+1. Obscuro only ever pushes the hash of the message.
+The user has the responsibility of providing the full message which will only be accepted if it matches one of the hashes, if neccessary.
+  * This simplifies gas cost calculations, but the problem described in the `Fees` section remains.
+  * Contracts can hash their messages before passing them to the `MessageBus` and achieve nearly the same outcome if they want to.
+2. Obscuro only pushes to L2.
+Messages on L1 are provided signed by the enclave through an RPC and the MessageBus contract verifies that they have been signed by a correct enclave-owned key.
+  * This disabled the option to read messages and ordering becomes problematic.
+  * The API is different between layers, which might end up being a bad UX.
 ### Fees

 When publishing a message on the Obscuro L2, storing the message will have a direct cost to the `Sequencer` who is publishing the Rollup in the form of gas.
 In order to channel this cost to the user who is publishing the message we would need some configurable properties.